furibec/furibec.github.io/_pages/cv.md

 ### Personal life
 Outside of my work, I am passionate about nature and arts: I like hiking and wandering in forests and mountains.
-I have been practizing the art of Bonsai since 2010, and doing it more seriously since discovering [Bonsai Mirai](https://live.bonsaimirai.com/).
+I have been pursuing the art of Bonsai since 2010, and doing it more seriously since discovering [Bonsai Mirai](https://live.bonsaimirai.com/).
 For a couple of years now, I have also been practizing Yoga (Iyengar).
-Recently, I also started running.

-I also enjoy cooking, art museums, and oil painting.
+I also enjoy cooking, running, art museums, and oil painting.